texas-egads/EGaDS-OpenGL-StarterKit/README.md

 }
 ```

 Now, in order to actually use the window we just created, we can use `glfwMakeContextCurrent()` and pass in our **GLFWwindow** pointer.
-This introduces the window object to the current context in **OpenGL**
+This introduces the window object to the current context in **OpenGL**.
 ```cpp
 glfwMakeContextCurrent(window);
 ```